PGallagher69/microbit-workshop/radio-bluetooth/13-android-bluetooth-app-orientation.md

 However, every time we flash a new program to our Micro:Bit, it breaks the pairing, so we must unpair and repair our device every time.

+First though, we'll create and flash an app to the Micro:Bit...

 ## Step 13 - Reading the Phone's Orientation ##

 - Return to your Android Bluetooth program in MakeCode;